 The province of Luang Nam Tha contains no less than 25 different ethnicities, including colorful Hmong and Akha tribes, which make it the most ethnically diverse province in Laos.

 Spend around half a day visiting the main sites where the mysterious jars are located.
 You can discuss the various theories about their origin but you will have to make your own decision because nobody knows the reason for their existence for certain!

 Approximately 30 km from Sam Neua town are the fascinating caves of the former Pathet Lao Headquarters.
 Vieng Xai was home to the leaders of the Communist led revolution during their struggle against the French Colonial regime and later the American government.

-Kuang Si Falls are thirty kilometers from town.
-The excursion leaves Luang Prabang in the morning and heads towards Ban Ou by boat.
+Kuang Si Falls are 30 kilometers from town.
+The excursion leaves Luang Prabang in the morning and heads toward Ban Ou by boat.